 When you complete your online UK visa application, you will see a checklist of documents to be uploaded.
 Check if you are asked to submit flight tickets and hotel bookings.

 Even if you are asked to submit your flight tickets and hotel bookings, you should not book any flights/hotel until your UK visa is approved.

 For flights, get a price quote from British Airways which can be used as a flight itinerary for your UK visa application.
-Visa ticket booking agencies such as DummyTicket offers flight itineraries for the UK visa for a small fee, valid for 3 weeks.
+Visa ticket booking agencies such as DummyTicket offer flight itineraries for the UK visa for $19, valid for 2-3 weeks.

-A passport size photo is only required if are exempt from biometrics.
+A passport-size photo is only required if are exempt from biometrics.
 All tourist visa applicants MUST give their biometrics.
-Your fingerprints and digital photo are taken during your biometrics appointment.
+Your fingerprints and digital photos are taken during your biometrics appointment.

-Since all tourist visa applicants MUST give their biometrics, a passport size photo is not required.
-But, I suggest bringing one with you on the day of your biometrics appointment for just in case.
+Since all tourist visa applicants MUST give their biometrics, a passport-size photo is not required.
+But, I suggest bringing one with you on the day of your biometrics appointment just in case.

 Visa application fee

 The UK tourist visa application fee is £95 GBP.
 You will pay this fee in your local currency.
 Due to exchange rates, you may end up paying about £2 – £5 GBP more.